 My writing has appeared in, among other places, the Wall Street Journal, The New York Times, the Washington Post, the New York Observer, the CIA journal Studies in Intelligence, MHQ: The Quarterly of Military History, Invention & Technology, Intelligence & National Security, The National Interest, the Daily Telegraph, and the English Historical Review.
 I’m a member of the United States Commission on Military History, the Society for Military History, and the Royal Historical Society, as well as a Fellow of the Royal Society of the Arts.

-At the moment, I'm a Writer-in-Residence at the Allen Room of the New York Public Library, where I am striving to write a book about soldiers' experiences of battle since the War of Independence.
-I expect, perhaps naively, for it to be published in late 2013.
-In the meantime, AMC is filming a pilot (titled "Turn") based on my book, Washington's Spies.
+At the moment, I'm a Writer-in-Residence at the Allen Room of the New York Public Library, where I am finishing a book about soldiers' experiences of battle since the War of Independence.
+It will be published in the fall of 2014, or so I keep telling myself.
+In the meantime, AMC is making a series—"Turn"—based on my book, Washington's Spies.

 I have a particular interest in military and intelligence history, but I write also on technology and, occasionally, firearms (a mix of military and technology, I guess).
 If you glance over to your right, you'll find links to more information about the books I've written, as well as to a selection of articles.
 I review the odd book for the newspapers and write the occasional article for various magazines; I'll add links to these as, when, or if they appear.
 You can see the latest pieces in the News menu at the top of the page.